 Tower Hill is a tiny village located in the state of Illinois.
 With a population of 475 people and just one neighborhood, Tower Hill is the 752nd largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Tower Hill is generally considered to be a blue-collar town.
-40.91% of the Tower Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Tower Hill is a blue-collar town, with 40.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tower Hill is a village of managers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Tower Hill who work in management occupations (27.84%), sales jobs (7.95%), and food service (5.68%).

 Tower Hill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.